scienmanas/CertiMailer/README.md

 - Change the `self.MailSenderAddress` and `self.Passwords` to your organization Email and Password (App Password) or you can configure it in terminal
 - Change the `html_content to your desired redering Content`

+- The `font` and `font size` are cutomizable, to chenge uploaad the font in `Fonts Folder` and chenge the path according to the name in `certificate_generator.py` file.

 - Don't stop the running the script by `Ctrl + C/X` otherwise the progress of the mail sent will not updated for that run.

 ## License